Nuance Dragon Medical One vs. Commure Scribe (2026): Which Is Right for Your Practice?

 • Works on any device: mobile, tablet, desktop

-• Copy/paste note delivery for solo and small practices; deep EHR integration for medium and large practices
+• Copy/paste note delivery for independent and small practices; EHR write-back integration for medium and large practices

 • Generates patient emails, work excuse letters, and prior auth requests from the encounter

-• Workflow is always Capture, Edit, Finalize; the clinician reviews before finalizing
+• Workflow is always Capture, Edit, Finalize; the clinician always has the option to review before finalizing

 • US-based live phone support